 Historically, many tooth fillings were silver or gold.
 Today, our dentists use composite fillings to match the color of your natural enamel.
 This means your filling is essentially invisible when you smile and talk.
 Many of our patients appreciate how subtle our composite fillings are without sacrificing on restoring functionality to your affected tooth.

 Fillings don’t last forever, unfortunately.
 You may need to replace your filling in five to 15 years, depending on the material used to fill your cavity.

 - Requires dental impressions

-Once a cavity reaches a certain size, your dentist won’t be able to drill out the decayed tooth matter without compromising the structural integrity of your tooth.
+Once a cavity reaches a certain size, our dentists won’t be able to drill out the decayed tooth matter without compromising the structural integrity of your tooth.
 Thankfully, a dental crown covers the entire visible portion of your tooth above the gum line, restoring its natural strength.
-A ceramic or porcelain crown also matches the color of your natural tooth enamel so you can smile with confidence.
+It also matches the color of your natural tooth enamel, allowing you to smile with confidence again.

-If you are unsure whether you need a tooth filling or crown, call our dental office.
-Our dentists will be more than happy to examine your smile and determine the best treatment.
-The best way to maintain a healthy smile is to never ignore severe tooth pain.
-Dental pain is your body’s way of telling you something is wrong.
+If you are unsure whether you need a tooth filling or a dental crown, call our dental office.
+Our dentists will be more than happy to examine your smile and determine the best treatment plan.
+We’ll also go over other restorative options, such as dental bridges and dental implants, to determine which method is best for your smile.

 Restore Your Smile With a Filling or a Crown

 Our Grand Rapids, MI, restorative dentists are dedicated to restoring patients’ smiles with fillings, crowns, or other dental services.
 Call GR Family Dental today at (616) 455-3020, or contact us online to request an appointment.